Pay your rates

 Hardship options

-Hardship applications can include rates deferrals and payment arrangements (where payments are based on your ability to repay the amount).
 In extreme circumstances, we may assess an application for a partial or full rates waiver (section 171A, Local Government Act 2020).

 Interest is not charged for the approved hardship period and will not accrue on approved short-term or long-term applications.